finos/spring-bot/chat-workflow/README.md

 </dependency>
 ```

 2. You will need a bean exposed in Spring implementing the interface `com.github.deutschebank.symphony.workflow.Workflow`.
+(See below).

 3. You will need to configure the `application.yml` for a bot as described in [Spring Boot Starter for Symphony Api](../symphony-api-spring-boot-starter/README.md).
 NB:  Chat workflow will bring in the other Symphony Spring Boot Starters transitively, so you don't need to specify those.

 4. Add the dependency for a JAX-RS implementation, as described [here](../symphony-api-spring-boot-starter/README.md).